Sheep-y/MarsHorizonMods/ModLoader/Alternatives.md

-# Mars Horizon Mod Loaders #
+# Mod Loader Alternatives #

-This document lists the step to install BepInEx and Unity Mod Manager.
+This document lists the step to install BepInEx and Unity Mod Manager for Mars Horizon.

-You *must* install only **one** mod loader.
-They generally conflicts with each other.
+Please install only **one** mod loader.
+They generally conflict with each other.

 Other mod loaders that support generic Unity games can also be used on Mars Horizon, but you need to figure out how to get it to work.